Complete Guide: SGLang HiCache with Mooncake Backend#

 Mooncake is a distributed system that efficiently aggregates memory resources across multiple servers.
 It can also be deployed on a single server for simpler setups.

-When integrated with SGLang, the system conceptually consists of four key components: the master service, metadata service, store service, and the SGLang server.
+When integrated with SGLang, the system conceptually consists of four key components: the master service, metadata service (Optional), store service (Optional), and the SGLang server.
 Among them, the master service and metadata service are responsible for object and metadata maintenance.
 The store service manages a contiguous memory segment that contributes to the distributed KV cache, making its memory accessible to both local and remote SGLang servers.
 Data transfer occurs directly between the store service and SGLang servers, bypassing the master service.

 Single Server Deployment#